torbs/eik-lib.github.io/docs/overview.md

 sidebar_label: Overview
 ---

-Eik is an [asset server](/docs/server) for serving ESM and CSS assets.
-The Eik server can run and be integrated with your own infrastructure.
-Eik comes with a [client](/docs/client) for easy upload and management of your assets.
+Eik consist of 3 main parts.
+First of all Eik is an [asset server](/docs/server) for serving [ECMA Script Modules (ESM)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and CSS assets.
+The second part of Eik is a [client](/docs/client) for easy upload and management of your assets to the Eik server.
+The third part is a set of mapping utils one can plug into build tools to map assets on the Eik server with each other.

 ## Introduction